Chart Color Schemes

 Barton's population aligns closely with national norms in age terms

-The median age in Barton is 40 years, which is notably higher than the Australian Capital Territory's average of 35 years and modestly exceeds the national median of 38 years.
-Compared to the Australian Capital Territory, Barton has a higher proportion of residents aged 25-34 (23.7%) but fewer residents aged 15-24 (6.4%).
-This concentration of 25-34 year-olds is well above the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of residents aged 75-84 has grown from 4.5% to 6.2%, while the proportion of those aged 55-64 increased from 12.3% to 13.9%.
-Conversely, the proportion of residents aged 25-34 has declined from 26.5% to 23.7%, and the proportion of those aged 15-24 has dropped from 8.6% to 6.4%.
-By 2041, Barton's age composition is expected to shift significantly.
-Leading this change, the 55-64 age group is projected to grow by 25%, reaching 346 people from its current total of 276.
-The aging population trend is evident, with those aged 65 and above comprising 58% of the projected growth.
-Conversely, population declines are projected for the 0-4 and 5-14 age cohorts.
+The median age in Barton is 40 years, which is higher than the Australian Capital Territory's average of 35 years and also slightly exceeds the national median of 38 years.
+Compared to the Australian Capital Territory, Barton has a higher proportion of residents aged 25-34 years (23.7%), but a lower proportion of residents aged 15-24 years (6.4%).
+This concentration of residents aged 25-34 is significantly higher than the national average of 14.5%.
+According to the 2021 Census, the proportion of residents aged 75-84 has increased from 4.5% to 6.2%, while the proportion of those aged 55-64 has risen from 12.3% to 13.9%.
+Conversely, the proportion of residents aged 25-34 has decreased from 26.5% to 23.7%, and the proportion of those aged 15-24 has dropped from 8.6% to 6.4%.
+By the year 2041, Barton is projected to experience significant shifts in its age composition.
+Leading this demographic shift, the number of residents aged 55-64 is expected to grow by 25%, reaching 346 from 277.
+The aging population trend is evident, with those aged 65 and above comprising 58% of projected growth.
+Conversely, population declines are projected for the age groups 0-4 years and 5-14 years.